OverlyDev/prox-talos/modules/talos-image/README.md

     disk: /dev/sda
     image: factory.talos.dev/installer/<schematic-id>:v1.11.5
 ```

-### ISO Caching
-ISOs are never deleted by Terraform, even on `terraform destroy`.
-This is intentional to prevent re-downloading large files.
-If you want to remove old ISOs, delete them manually from Proxmox.

 ### Datastore Requirements
 The ISO datastore must support ISO/img content type.
 Typically this is the `local` datastore, but any datastore configured for ISO storage will work.